The target audience / beneficiaries of the Synergy Centre will depend on the service provided.

 It is also hoped that the Synergy Community and the services it will offer will also be of interest and beneficial to other members of society, particularly those facing social and economic exclusion as a result of long term unemployment, mental health problems, substance misuse, homelessness and other barriers to being a full and active member of society.
 As economic conditions worsen, unemployment rises and local government budgets are cut, the demand for services to keep people in touch with the world of work, even if the work is of a voluntary nature, will increase, as will demand for services and facilities which promote active citizenship, volunteering and community / social cohesion.

 In particular, Synergy will seek to develop ways of tackling the unemployment trap and poverty trap that constrain people living in deprived communities, particularly how to develop or maintain the necessary motivation and work ethic required to remain an active and productive member of society, even when access to paid employment may be limited by the economic circumstances.
-In many modern welfare states, there are social payments, unemployment benefits or forms of social assistance which are close to alternatively achievable wages.
+In many modern welfare states, there are social payments, unemployment benefits or forms of social assistance which are close to alternatively achievable wages, particularly when there is no minimum wage or it is set very low in proportion to living costs.
 This arrangement triggers a typical pattern of individual behaviour, because it represents an incentive structure where entering the labour market sometimes does not pay and as a result people stick with unemployment.
-Though this behaviour is rational in the short run, in the long run these people rob themselves of further possibilities for social mobility.
+Though this behaviour is rational in the short run, in the long run these people rob themselves of further possibilities for social mobility and are deprived of the mental health and well-being benefits of being productive.

 But the unemployed also have some minimum standards.
 They may want to do something useful and fulfilling and the higher their social expectations, invariably raised through improved education, the less inclined people will be to accept unfulfilling, menial work.
-This is particularly the case with unemployed graduates, of which there are increasing numbers due to high recent levels of people entering further education yet without an increase of skilled jobs for them to undertake.
-Unemployed graduates are therefore likely to be attracted to complementary economic schemes such as the Synergy Community, enabling them to apply and develop their skills and develop self-starting and entrepreneurial skills associated with the freelance and self-employment sector.
+This is particularly the case with unemployed graduates, of which there are increasing numbers due to high recent levels of people entering further education, yet without an increase of skilled jobs for them to undertake.
+Un or under-employed graduates are therefore likely to be attracted to complementary economic schemes such as the Synergy Trainee scheme or the Social Enterprise support scheme, enabling them to apply and develop their skills and develop self-starting and entrepreneurial skills associated with the freelance and self-employment sector.

 People on incapacity benefit are also potential beneficiaries of the Synergy Community.
 While there are inevitably members of society who are unable to work at all due to sickness or disability, there are some who while not being able to work full or even part time, may be able to enter into employment of some kind.
 Often, when the person concerned is incapacitated due to mental ill-health, membership of a supporting community and participation in activities which promote positive mental health can help lift the person out of downward spirals of depression and worklessness.